 Unit 3: Issues and options in psychology: This unit reflects the pure A Level content of options chosen as well as the underpinning issues and debates topic.
 In the Issues and debates topic students will explore issues such as gender bias within Psychology.
 Options chosen at A Level are Schizophrenia, Relationships and Forensic Psychology.

-GCSE grade 6 in Psychology if studied, or a GCSE grade 6-6 in Combined Science, or grade 6 in Biology if separate sciences studied, and a grade 5 in English Language.
+GCSE grade 6 in Maths and 6 in Biology (or 6-6 if double science studied) and a GCSE grade 5 in English